 What do you mean?
 Nightblood asked.

 He hadn’t meant to address the sword.
 That was the trouble with an object that could read minds.
-Any thoughts Vasher formed fully in his head, Nightblood thought were directed at it.
+Any thoughts Vasher formed in his head, Nightblood thought were directed at it.
 After all, in the sword’s opinion, everything really should have been directed toward it.

 Guards at the door.
 Soldiers, not servants.
-So, they had taken her captive.
-Was she really even pregnant?
+So, they had already taken her captive.
+Was she even pregnant?
 Or, were the priests just securing their power?

 That many men would be impossible to kill without making noise.
-The best he could hope for was to kill them all, without letting any run for help.
-Maybe they were far enough from anyone else that a little bit of fighting wouldn’t be noticed.
+The best he could hope for was to kill them fast, without letting any run for help.
+Maybe they were far enough from anyone else that a little bit of fighting wouldn’t be heard.

 He sat for a few minutes, grinding his teeth.
 Then, finally, he stepped up and tossed Nightblood into the middle of them.
-He’d let them fight each other, and be ready to stop any who weren’t taken into the Sword’s influence.
+He’d let them fight each other, and then be ready to stop any who weren’t taken into the Sword’s influence.

 Nightblood clanged to the stones and slid over to the men.
 All of their eyes turned toward it.
 And, at that moment, something grabbed Vasher around the shoulder and yanked him backward into the hallway.

-He cursed, spinning himself, throwing his fist up to push off whatever had him.
+He cursed, spinning, throwing his hands up to wrestle with whatever had him.
 An Awakened rope.

 Men started to fight behind him.
-Vasher grunted, pulling free the knife at his leg, then reaching up to slice the Awakened rope free.
-A body tackled him at that moment, however, and he was thrown back against the wall.
+Vasher grunted, pulling free the knife in his boot, then reaching up to slice the Awakened rope.
+A body tackled him as he got free, however, and he was thrown back against the wall.

-He grabbed his attacker by the face with one of his arm tassels, then twisted him back and threw him into the wall.
+He grabbed his attacker by the face with one of his arm tassels, then twisted the man back and threw him into the wall.
 Another form charged him from behind, but Vasher’s Awakened cloak caught that one, tripping him.

-“Grab things other than me,” Vasher said quickly, grabbing the cloak of one of the fallen men.
+“Grab things other than me,” Vasher said quickly, snatching the cloak of one of the fallen men.
 That cloak whipped about, taking down another man, whom Vasher killed with a swipe of his dagger.
-He kicked another man, throwing him backward, opening a pathway back the way he had come.
+He kicked another man, throwing him backward, opening a pathway.

 Vasher spun, intending to dash back toward Nightblood, but three more figures burst out the rooms around him, cutting him off.
 They were the same kind of brutish men that were now fighting over the sword, by the queen’s room.

 Figures were all around.
 Dozens of them.
 Vasher kicked out, breaking a leg, but one man pulled Vasher’s cloak off with a lucky twist of his hands.
 Others piled on top of him.
-And then, an Awakened rope snapped back out, tying his legs together.
+And then, another Awakened rope snapped back out, tying his legs together.

 He reached for his vest.
 “Your Breath to--” he began, trying to draw in some Breath to use for an attack, but three men grabbed his hand and pulled it away.

-Within seconds, he was wrapped up in the awakened rope.
+Within seconds, he was wrapped up in the Awakened rope.
 His cloak still fought against three men, who were struggling to cut it up, but Vasher himself was pinned.

 A figure left the room to his left.
 It was the place where the rope had come from.